uktrade/directory-ui-export-readiness/article/templates/article/markdown/39_know-what-intellectual-property-you-have.md

-If you&rsquo;re not sure what intellectual property you have you can find out by:
+If you&rsquo;re not sure what intellectual property (IP) you have you can find out by:

 - hiring an IP lawyer
 - using the [IP Equip service](http://www.ipo.gov.uk/blogs/equip/ "IP Equip service")